-Written comments concerning the work described above related to the factors listed above or other pertinent factors must be received by the District Engineer, U.S. Army Corps of Engineers, Baltimore District, [Attn: Mrs. Erica Schmidt, CENAB-OPR-M], 2 Hopkins Plaza, Baltimore, Maryland 21201 or Erica.Schmidt@usace.army.mil, within the comment period specified above.
+Written comments concerning the work described above related to the factors listed above or other pertinent factors must be received by the Laura Coleman, CENAB-OPR-M, 2 Hopkins Plaza, Baltimore, Maryland 21201 or Lamuelle.L.Coleman@usace.army.mil, within the comment period specified above.

 ESSENTIAL FISH HABITAT: The Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA), as amended by the Sustainable Fisheries Act of 1996 (Public Law 04-267), requires all Federal agencies to consult with the National Marine Fisheries Service (NMFS) on all actions, or proposed actions, permitted, funded, or undertaken by the agency that may adversely affect Essential Fish Habitat (EFH).
-The project site lies in or adjacent to the Potomac River complex for EFH as described under the MSFCMA for Scopthalmus aquosos (windowpane flounder) juvenile and adult; Pomatomus saltatrix (blue fish) juvenile and adult; Paralicthys dentatus (summer flounder) juvenile and adult; and the eggs, larvae, juvenile, and adult stages of Sciaenops ocellatus (red drum), Scomberomorus cavalla (king mackerel), Scomberomorus maculatus (Spanish mackerel), and Rachycentron canadum (cobia), managed species under the MSFCMA.
+The project site lies in or adjacent to complex for EFH as described under the MSFCMA for Scopthalmus aquosos (Windowpane Flounder) juvenile; Leucoraja erinacea (Little Skate) adult; Clupea harengus (Atlantic Herring) juvenile, adult; Urophycis chuss (Red Hake) adult, eggs, larvae, and juvenile; Leucoraja erinacea (Winter Skate) adult; Raja eglanteria (Clearnose Skate) adult and juvenile under the MSFCMA.

 The project has the potential to adversely affect EFH or the species of concern by loss of spawning, nursery, forage and/or shelter habitat as described under the MSFCMA for the species and life stages identified above.
-In addition, the site is located adjacent to SAV which was not present in the previous year but has been located within the project area historically.
-The Baltimore District has made a preliminary determination that site-specific impacts would not be substantial and an abbreviated consultation will be conducted with NMFS.
+The Baltimore District has made a preliminary determination that site-specific impacts would not be substantial and an abbreviated consultation was conducted with NMFS.
 No mitigative measures are recommended to minimize adverse effects on EFH at this time.
 This determination may be modified if additional information indicates otherwise and would change the preliminary determination.
 The project area is not a Habitat Area of Particular Concern (HAPC).